sobraljuanpa/bd2/Obli/pruebas.md

 	END IF;
 END;

-CREATE OR REPLACE TRIGGER USER_CHECKS BEFORE INSERT OR UPDATE ON USUARIOS FOR EACH ROW
+CREATE OR REPLACE TRIGGER USER_CHECKS BEFORE INSERT OR UPDATE ON USUARIO FOR EACH ROW
 BEGIN
 	CHECK_ONLY_ONE_METHOD(:NEW.numTelefono, :NEW.email);
-	CHECK_AGE(:new.fechaNacimiento);
+	CHECK_AGE(:NEW.fechaNacimiento);
 END;

 -- anda perfecto, nos vamos a apoyar en esto para la creacion del trigger para mediodepago, capaz lo ideal es crear el proc y esa tabla primero